paginagmbh/redmine-graphs-plugin/README.md

 Report any issues to: https://github.com/ande3577/redmine-graphs-plugin/issues?state=open

 ## How to use

-Only tested on Redmine 2.2/2.3 and Ruby 1.9.3.
+Only tested on Redmine 2.5 and Ruby 2.1.*.
 Use other versions at your own risk.

-*Redmine 2.2 must use 2.2_branch*

-NOTE: Redmine 2.0.3 has compatibility issue with Ruby 1.9.x.
-Please see {Defect #11290: ParseDate missing in Ruby 1.9x - Redmine}[http://www.redmine.org/issues/11290].

     $ cd /path/to/redmine/plugins
-    $ git clone git://github.com/dmp/redmine-graphs-plugin.git redmine_graphs
+    $ git clone https://github.com/luis.maia/redmine-graphs-plugin.git redmine_graphs
     $ rake redmine:plugins:migrate RAILS_ENV=production

 Then restart redmine.